Geothermal Heat Pump Repair in Maryland

 - Ice build-up along indoor coils – If you find ice forming around the indoor coils of your heat pump (located inside its indoor cabinet), call GAC Services!

 - Reduced air flow – Reduced air flow from your geothermal heat pump most likely means either dirty ductwork, clogged air filters, or a more serious, in-depth issue is occurring.
 If you notice reduced air flow throughout your home while your geothermal system is running, contact GAC Services.

 - Loud noises – Your geothermal heat pump is made up of many different moving parts.
 Loud noises coming from within your geothermal system’s cabinet may indicate a loose belt, connection, or busted component.

 Why Choose GAC Services for Geothermal System Repair in MD?

 GAC Services is an award-winning HVAC contractor located in Gaithersburg, MD.
 We service the Montgomery County and Frederick County areas, including Potomac, Rockville, Bethesda, Mount Airy, and more!

 When you choose GAC to repair your geothermal heat pump, you’ll receive:

 - Factory trained and nationally certified technicians

 - Respect for your home

-We’ve helped thousands of homeowners in Maryland restore comfort to their home when they need it most – contact us online to receive a free estimate geothermal heat pump repair today!
+We’ve helped thousands of homeowners in Maryland restore comfort to their home when they need it most – contact us online to receive an estimate geothermal heat pump repair today!